rianoc/parse_blog/parse.md

 ### Straight line speed (Vectorised operations)

-Sometimes as part of parsing data mathematical calculations will need to be performed.
+Sometimes part of parsing data requires mathematical calculations be performed.
 A common example of this is differing epochs between languages and systems.

-When parsing a column one may write functions which iterate though a field at a time rather than operating on the whole column.
+When parsing a column one may write functions which iterate though a row at a time rather than operating on the whole column.
 This is sometimes the only choice.
-However if calculations are involved kdb+ has native vector based operations which gain huge efficiency by operating on the column as a whole.
+However if suitable kdb+ has native vector based operations which gain huge efficiency by operating on the column as a whole.